 Non-Punitive Measures of Disciplinary Action in the U.S. Military

 In addition to the more serious discipline tools under the Uniform Code of Military Justice, commanders and supervisors have a diverse set of administrative tools to assist in correcting inappropriate behavior.
-Counseling, admonitions, reprimands, and extra training are tools which, while deriving their status and authority from unit commanders, are usually delegated down the chain to the supervisory level.
+Counseling, admonitions, reprimands, and extra training are tools that, while deriving their status and authority from unit commanders, are usually delegated down the chain to the supervisory level.

 Such administrative actions are sometimes called "nonpunitive measures."
 The use of nonpunitive measures is encouraged and, to a degree, defined in the Manual for Court Martial, R.C.M.
 306(c)(2), which states,